Car Shipping in Florida: 2026 Costs & Routes

 A designated (adult) must be present at pickup and delivery.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle’s condition.

-Open auto transport uses a standard trailer with multiple cars exposed to the elements.
-It is the most common and cheapest option, typically 30‑50% less expensive than enclosed transport.
-The cars are secured with straps, but they can still get minor scratches from wind, dust, rain, or road debris.
+Open auto transport uses a standard multi‑car trailer with the top exposed.
+It is the most common and cost‑effective method, typically 30‑50% cheaper than enclosed.
+Vehicles are secured with straps, but they are still subject to weather, road debris, and occasional dust.

 We transport sedans, SUVs, pickup trucks, electric vehicles, vans and motorcycles across all 48 continental states + Hawaii.
 Our services even provide shipment for golf carts, ATVs, or RVs.
 We can ship vehicles that don’t run so long as the vehicle can roll, brake, and steer, and that you can provide the carrier with a key to the vehicle.
 The only exception is boats, which we do not transport.